Skip to Main Content

 Westend61/Getty Images

-What should you do in this situation?
-And what happens to any rewards you had on the card?
+If this has just happened to you, stay calm.
+We’ll cover what you should do in this situation and break down what happens to any rewards you had on the card.

 The Truth in Lending Act requires your card issuer to notify you of certain significant changes to the terms of your card account.
 For instance, it must notify you at least 45 days in advance before raising some fees — and also before raising your card interest rate.